lelit/django-diazo/README.md

 Django Diazo
 ============

-Integrate Diazo in Django using WSGI middleware and add/change themes using the Django Admin interface.
+Integrate Diazo in Django using Django- or WSGI-middleware and control themes using the Django Admin interface.

 The code is maintained on GitHub (https://github.com/Goldmund-Wyldebeast-Wunderliebe/django-diazo).